Tricontinental Conference (1966): Legacy

-The Organization of Solidarity with the People of Asia, Africa and Latin America (OSPAAAL)
+Organization of Solidarity with the People of Asia, Africa and Latin America (OSPAAAL)

 The organization known as OSPAAAL emerged after the conclusion of the conference with the intent to extend its influence into the future.
 OSPAAAL was a manifestation of the values established by the Tricontinental, namely anti-imperialism.
 It supported liberation and human rights struggles worldwide, including those that found themselves within the sphere of capitalist influence, such as the Civil Rights Movement in the United States.
 The organization developed two publications, the Tricontinental Bulletin and the Tricontinental Magazine, to spread propaganda and to maintain contact with its various delegations.
 The Bulletin included updates and commentary on ongoing independence movements worldwide, and also produced propaganda posters, found within its pages, for distribution.
 Meanwhile, the magazine offered a more in-depth analysis of conflicts, and also distributed speeches and essays written by leading revolutionaries, such as Che Guevara and Amilcar Cabral.
 The organization closed its doors in 2019.

-The US Reaction
+US Reaction

 Since the impulse behind the Tricontinental Conference was to establish solidarity between the countries of the Global South impacted by imperialism, the conference explicitly targeted the United States in its anticolonial rhetoric.
 The conference took place during the international political turmoil of the Cold War – four years after the Cuban Missile Crisis and several months after the first American foot soldiers invaded Vietnam in 1965.
 The United States was sensitive to countries that adopted Communist policies and sought to prevent what it perceived as the spread of Soviet influence.
 The Tricontinental Conference was the first coordination of activists from all three continents directly impacted by American foreign policy, and therefore constituted a threat in the minds of American government officials.